 - If you’re driving a rental car, pull over to a location out of the way of buildings, trees, streetlights and power lines.
 Keep your seatbelt on and stay there until the shaking stops before proceeding with caution.
 Bridges or roads may have been damaged.

-Road safety in New Zealand
+Road trip safety

 New Zealand is a small country, about the same size as Japan or Great Britain.
 It’s easy to explore, and many travellers choose to hire a car or campervan to tour the islands at their own pace.